stoically/webextensions-jsdom/README.md

 Given your `manifest.json` has a browser_action default_popup and background page or scripts, `webExtension` now has two properties:

-`background`: with properties `dom`, `browser` and `destroy`
+`background`: with properties `dom`, `window`, `document`, `browser` and `destroy`
-`popup`: with properties `dom`, `browser` and `destroy`
+`popup`: with properties `dom`, `window`, `document`, `browser` and `destroy`

-`dom` is a new JSDOM instance. `browser` is a new `sinon-chrome/webextensions` instance that is also exposed on `dom.window.browser`.
+`dom` is a new JSDOM instance. `window` is a shortcut to `dom.window`. `document` is a shortcut to `dom.window.document`. `browser` is a new `sinon-chrome/webextensions` instance that is also exposed on `dom.window.browser`.
 And `destroy` is a function to clean up.
 More infos in the [API Docs](#api).

 ### Automatic wiring

 If popup *and* background are defined and loaded then `runtime.sendMessage` in the popup is automatically wired with `runtime.onMessage` in the background.
 That makes it possible to e.g. "click" elements in the popup and then check if the background was called accordingly, making it ideal for feature-testing.
+It's possible to pass `wiring: false` to the `fromManifest` options to disable automatic wiring.

 ### API Fake

-There's an option to automatically apply [`webextensions-api-fake`](https://github.com/stoically/webextensions-api-fake) to the `browser` stubs.
+Passing `apiFake: true` in the options to `fromManifest` automatically applies [`webextensions-api-fake`](https://github.com/stoically/webextensions-api-fake) to the `browser` stubs.
 It will imitate some of the WebExtensions API behavior (like an in-memory `storage`), so you don't have to manually define behavior.
 This is especially useful when feature-testing.

 ### Code Coverage